 This old Thai wooden fishing vessel is located a little further east and a little deeper of Harruby, quite often already visible from Harruby.

-The condition of the wreck is rapidly deteriorating but is still an interesting site to see with the keel beams clearly visible.
-It is a little deeper with the top of the wreck at about 24 metres.
+The condition of the wreck is rapidly deteriorating but it is still an interesting site to see with the keel beams clearly visible.
+It is a little deeper than the Harruby with the top of the wreck at about 24 metres.
 The top at 24 and the bottom at 26 already indicate there is no penetration at all possible.

 It contains a lot of your common reef fish, and very often we see some of the big moray eels that hang around in the area at this wreck.
 Also stonefish are quite often present, I once saw a couple of them hop from Harruby to Andaman Eagle, a really lovely sight.